NLnetLabs/routinator/doc/manual/source/http-service.rst

 When you query for a prefix, by default Routinator will return the exact match, as well as less specifics.
-The reason is that a VRP of an overlapping less specific prefix could also make the BGP announcement *RPKI Valid*, if the :term:`Maximum Prefix Length (MaxLength)` is set to allow this.
+The reason is that a VRP of an overlapping less specific prefix can also affect the RPKI validity of a BGP announcement, depending on the :term:`Maximum Prefix Length (MaxLength)` that is set.

 In some cases you may want more specifics to be displayed as well.
 For this the ``more-specifics`` query string can be used.
 For example, when querying